ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 - Have a goal such as driving customers to the website.
 - Get subscribers through website forms.
-- Use an email marketing tool that provides a contact database, forms, and email templates.
+- Use an email marketing tool that provides a contact database, forms and email templates.
 - Ensure:
 	1. The email is a business email.
-	2. The subject line is short, simple, and non-spam worded.
+	2. The subject line is short, simple and non-spam worded.
 	3. The paragraphs are short.
 	4. There is a CTA.
 	5. The layout is simple, clear and consistent across all emails.